strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 ### Experimental release

-This month the experimental version of `@loopback/authorization` is released by landing Raymond's [authorization feature PR](https://github.com/strongloop/loopback-next/pull/1205).
+This month the experimental version of [`@loopback/authorization`](https://github.com/strongloop/loopback-next/tree/master/packages/authorization) is released by landing Raymond's [authorization feature PR](https://github.com/strongloop/loopback-next/pull/1205).

-Before releasing the module, the authorization system is verified and tested by a [PoC PR](https://github.com/strongloop/loopback4-example-shopping/pull/231) in the shopping example.
+The authorization system is verified and tested by a [PoC PR](https://github.com/strongloop/loopback4-example-shopping/pull/231) in the shopping example.
 Developers can decorate their endpoints with `@authorize()`, and provide the authorization metadata like `scope`, `resource`, `voter` in the decorator.
 Then define or plugin their own authorizers which determine whether a user has access to the resource.
 This is similar to how the authentication strategies are provided in the authentication system.

 `@loopback/authentication` and `@loopback/authorization` are combined in a way that the `authentication` module restores the user identity from a request, passes it as the current user to the `authorization` module which decides is the resource accessible by that user.